Fr0sT-Brutal/awesome-pascal/README.md

 * [QuickLib](https://github.com/exilon/QuickLib). `[Delphi]` `[FPC]` Delphi/freepascal (Windows/Linux) library for Quick development and crossplatform support (Json Serialize, AutoMapper, Chronometer, Threads, Lists, Config, Console services and more).

+* [KOL](https://sourceforge.net/projects/kolmck). `[Delphi]` `[FPC]` ([KOL-CE](https://sourceforge.net/p/kol-ce) port to FPC) KEY OBJECTS LIBRARY for Delphi (and FPC) - to make applications small and power.
+This library is freeware and open source.
+MCK is a kit of mirror classes for the VISUAL project development in Delphi environment using KOL library.

 ## Multimedia ##